-There are many excellent locations in Arizona for kayaking but in our opinion, the best ones are Lake Powell, the Grand Canyon and the Salt River, as they offer a mixture of magnificent surroundings, good paddling and plenty of areas to explore.
+There are many excellent locations for some Arizona kayaking, but in our opinion the best ones are Lake Powell, the Grand Canyon and the Salt River, as they offer a mixture of magnificent surroundings, good paddling and plenty of areas to explore.
 Here’s our good spots to kayak close to me map that may also help.

-Fantastic scenery and geological history abound in Lake Powell.
+Fantastic scenery and geological history abound at this mesmerizing lake and fishing hub.
 There are plenty of areas to explore, whether you’re an experienced paddler or are just starting out.
 You can go on multi-day adventures or just head out for a couple of hours.

 Paddle along the calm waters through breathtaking canyons, from Antelope Canyon and Labyrinth Canyon to Lone Rock Canyon, there’s enough here to keep all paddlers entertained with desert wildlife to spot along the way.

-For kayaking on Lake Powell, you can rent kayaks and go on guided excursions at Hidden Canyon Kayak in Page, Arizona.
+For kayaking on the lake you can rent kayaks and go on guided excursions at Hidden Canyon Kayak in Page, Arizona.
 Their guided tours start at $90 each for a 3-4 hour trip to Lone Rock Canyon or a 4 hour trip to Antelope Canyon and include kayak rental and equipment.
 They also offer multi-day excursions.

 For daily rentals, Kayak Lake Powell has tandem kayaks for $45 a day and single kayaks for $30 a day, with discounted rates for multiple day rentals.
 They also offer touring kayak rentals, as well as canoes and camping equipment.

-As one of the 7 wonders of the natural world, the Grand Canyon is one of the most spectacular places in the world to kayak.
-From whitewater rapids to remarkable scenery, kayaking along the Colorado River through the Grand Canyon is an unforgettable trip but can be best suited to experienced kayakers.
+As one of the 7 wonders of the natural world, this world-famous landscape is one of the most spectacular places in the world to kayak.
+From whitewater rapids to remarkable scenery, kayaking along the Colorado River through the famous canyon is an unforgettable trip but can be best suited to experienced kayakers.

-Much of the Colorado River that flows through the Grand Canyon is whitewater, therefore in order to kayak through it all paddlers need to have Class 4 whitewater skills.
+Much of the Colorado River that flows through the canyon is whitewater, therefore in order to kayak through it all paddlers need to have Class 4 whitewater skills.
 At Current Adventures you can take guided kayaking tours, with 2 week trips at $4,050 (September 2017).

 With Current Adventures, even less experienced paddlers can go on the trip, riding along on one of the rafts, with the possibility of kayaking where the water’s calmer.

-The waters are calm and it’s a relaxing experience paddling through centuries of geological history in the Tonto National Forest.
+The Lower Salt waters are calm and it’s a relaxing experience paddling through centuries of geological history in the Tonto National Forest.

-There are lots of places to rent kayaks and take part in other watersports, with one being Sonoran Kayak Rentals, where you can rent a kayak from $40 a day and $20 per additional day (2017 prices).
+There are lots of places to rent kayaks and take part in other watersports, with one being Riverbound Sports, where you can rent a range of kayaks and SUPs.